AI Keyboards for Accessibility: Empowering Users with Motor Limitations

 Voice-to-Text Integration

 For users with severe motor limitations, voice input represents freedom from physical typing altogether.
-Modern AI voice recognition offers:
+Modern AI voice recognition in 2026 offers:

 Leading AI Keyboard Solutions for Users with Motor Limitations